isomerpages/moe-montfortsec/_montfort-community/Our Montfort Story/Logo and Song.md

   </tr>
 </tbody>
 </table>

-The crest carries the Brothers of St Gabriel motto ‘LABOR OMNIA VINCIT’ which stands for ‘Labour conquers all things’.
+<p style="font-size:18x">The crest carries the Brothers of St Gabriel motto ‘LABOR OMNIA VINCIT’ which stands for ‘Labour conquers all things’.

 Hard work, embodied in diligence and perseverance, leads one to achieve great things in life.